Is term life insurance taxable?

 A life insurance policy payout will help your loved ones continue to pay the bills and cover your funeral expenses when you’re no longer there to support them.
 “You need to provide for them at the end of your life,” says Sean Mullaney, a Certified Public Accountant and president of Mullaney Financial and Tax.

-Because a life insurance death benefit can be a lifeline for families, federal and state tax law is designed to protect insurance payouts, Mullaney says.
+Because the life insurance benefit can be a lifeline for families, federal and state tax law is designed to protect insurance payouts, Mullaney says.
 That’s right – even though nothing is certain except death and taxes, death benefits usually escape taxes.

 However, there are a few instances when a life insurance death benefit could be subject to taxes.
 It’s important to be aware of these situations to limit the tax liability of a life insurance payout.